hadjiprocopis/perl-embed-autotools/README.md

     ExtUtils::Embed::xsinit

-Be warned that this is not as a robust solution as Autotools meaning that you will have to modify it if you want to add more complex targets, for example building binary libraries from your C code and linking your perl-embeding code to them or even installing your executables.
+Be warned that this is not as a robust solution as Autotools meaning that you will have to modify it heavily
+if you want to add more complex targets, for example building binary libraries from your C code and linking your perl-embeding code to them or even installing your executables.
+With doubtful results.

 It's just a convenient and familiar-for-most way to compile C programs but it is not the natural way and presented here in the spirit